dbostian/pineapple/README.md

 ### Firmware
 The included firmware is a starting point, but if you want to flash your own (more useful) firmware, you can RESET the pro micro by tapping the 25th key twice.

 I've included my customized QMK folder as a starting point for creating your own keymap.
 Most changes are in the default keymap.c.
-Follow (this QMK guide)[https://beta.docs.qmk.fm/tutorial/newbs_building_firmware] to build your custom firmware.
+Follow [this guide](https://beta.docs.qmk.fm/tutorial/newbs_building_firmware) to build your custom firmware.

 Fin!